ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/windows/pytorch.md

 ---
 name: PyTorch
 category: AI/ML
-description: PyTorch is a Python package that provides two high-level features, first is Tensor computation (like NumPy) with strong GPU acceleration and the second is Deep neural networks built on a tape-based autograd system.
+description: PyTorch is a Python package that provides two high-level features, first is Tensor computation (like Numpy) with strong GPU acceleration and the second is Deep neural networks built on a tape-based autograd system.
 download_url: https://pypi.org/project/torch/#files
 works_on_arm: true
 supported_minimum_version: